JesusCamposQ/comisiones-frontend/documentes/doc.md

-Create files according to the Vertical Slice Architecture.
+noCreate files according to the Vertical Slice Architecture.
 Each feature should be encapsulated in its own folder under a features directory, containing:

 All related components